Take Your Run to the Trails

 6. Prime your body for the terrain.

 To crush gnarly hills and paths filled with obstacles (a fallen tree, for example), be strategic about your strength training.
-"You use a lot more balance, lateral movement and single-leg mobility on the trails, so I swear by unilateral exercises", says Woods.
+“You use a lot more balance, lateral movement and single-leg mobility on the trails, so I swear by unilateral exercises,” says Woods.
 She recommends adding lateral lunges, curtsy squats and single-leg toe touches to your regular strength routine.
-Do them barefoot on grass or turf to engage more of the small, stabilising muscles in your feet and ankles, which Woods says can help you avoid trips and falls once your sneaks are back on.
+Do them barefoot on grass or turf to engage more of the small, stabilizing muscles in your feet and ankles, which Woods says can help you avoid trips and falls once your sneaks are back on.

 The cool thing is, the more you train on trails, the easier those exercises and most fitness endeavors become.
 And it feels pretty badass to look back at a winding, grinding trail and think, “I ran that.”